DeadAt0m/ActiveSparseShifts-PyTorch/README.md

 Additional options for shift layer:

     padding(str) - Padding for filling empty values.
                    Allowed: ['zeros', 'border', 'periodic', 'reflect', 'symmetric'].
 Default: 'zeros'. init_shift(float) - Border for uniform initialization of weights(shifts): [-init_shift; init_shift].
 Default: 1. sparsity_term(float) - Strength of sparsity.
 Default: 5e-4.
     active_flag(bool) - Enable Active Shift instead of SSL.
-Default: False
+Default: False emulate_dw(dict) - Just pass params of depthwise conv, that you trying replace with shift layer.
+                               It applies a heuristic and try to emulate their properties(including output shape) init_thumb_rule(int) - Type of thumb rule for shifts initialization.
+Allowed: Type 1(default): uniform(-init_shift, init_shift), Type 2: uniform(0,init_shift) * random_sign

 ## Additionals:
+1. Depthwise Convolution Emulation:
+   Provides a heuristic rules for emulation of DepthWise Convolution via Shift layer in terms of output shape and shift kernel behaviour.

+   a) This directly influence on proper shift param initialization.
+   b) Output shape via cutting the output and pooling(depending on stride)
+   c) Automaticaly using AveragePooling for emulation stride > 1

-1. Pytorch Quantization: SSL shifts can be used in quantized pipeline!
+2. Pytorch Quantization: SSL shifts can be used in quantized pipeline!
    Shifts do not needed the activation tracking and so model with shift module can be easily converted by following:
     ```
     from torchshifts import quant_mapping
     torch.quantization.convert(<model_with_Shift_module>, ..., mapping=quant_mapping)
     ```
-2. Pytorch JIT: We support it out-of-box:
+3. Pytorch JIT: We support it out-of-box:
    ``` torch.jit.trace_module(<model_with_Shift_module>) ```